 - Preheat the oven to 400°.

-- In the bottom of an oven safe dish (I like to use individual dish but a larger container works well too), distribute the base mixture on an even layer.
+- In the bottom of an oven safe dish, distribute the lentil base mixture.

 - Scatter the corn mixture over and then, spread it all the way up to the corners on an even layer.

 - Finally, transfer the mashed potatoes by first scattering it all over the corn and then also spreading it to the edges.
 You can create some texture over the mashed potatoes using a fork (this can help crisp and brown the top layer).
 Sprinkle with some paprika, if desired.

 - Bake uncovered in the oven for 25-30 minutes or until the dish is bubbly on the edges.
 You can broil for a few minutes to brown the potatoes, but watch carefully.
 Let the dish rest for 5-10 minutes before enjoying.

 - Store leftovers covered in the fridge for up to 5 days.
 Reheat using the microwave or the oven.
 Can also be frozen.

 - Feel free to add some red wine to the lentils for deeper flavor.
 Add about ½ cup to the veggies, then let the wine cook down and then, add the broth mixture.

 - If you have it, use fresh herb instead of the dried, it will add more flavor.